GOLD SCALES ENTRY

 Maybe you have already tasted the pleasure that comes to the fore in a concentrated mind [AN 5.28].
 Seeing your own personal experiences described and put into a wider scenario inspires confidence, and you get a feel of how things are going within yourself.
 It can take time.

 For learning breath meditation, see the Anapanasati sutra; for practice of mindfulness, see the Maha-satipatthana Sutra.
+For learning TM, contact the TM centre nearest you and see what you can do.

 As for Buddha's teachings, when you truly understand what he teaches, and what lies in on all levels, maybe you have become a Buddha yourself.
 That would be good.
 And maybe you need to dig a little deeper.